matthewpalmer/monitor-twitter/README.markdown

 # monitor-twitter
-> A Node.js module to Monitor Twitter for tweets from a user that match a pattern.
+> A Node.js module to monitor Twitter for tweets from a user that match a pattern.

 ## Install